 Who is this program for

-This program will be conducted for a cohort of approximately 24 nominated current general staff supervisors/managers in the HEW levels 6 to 8 range (staff who are supervising at level 5 can also apply).
+This program will be conducted for a cohort of approximately 24 nominated current and aspiring supervisors/managers.

 The focus will be on developing your management capability in a modular program of workshops.